rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+25/02/2014 - Tharman

+	- Removed blowfish encryption files by common consensus.
+	- Made numerous changes to files - see commit for details.
+	- Using bcrypt password hashing.
+	- Validation for empty() input fields.

 25/02/2014 - Philip

 	- Successfully managed to hash the passwords (which is the easy part).
 Now we are using the so called Blowfish encryption algorythm.
 The cool part is that the code generates a unique salt code which improves security even more.